aoelvp94/databricks-free-edition-hackaton/README.md

 5. Create the agent and the dashboard (CLI, scripts, or UI).
 6. Record the demo highlighting problem statement, architecture, and outcomes.
 7. (Optional) Build the Docker image (`docker build -t travel-hacking .`) and run scripts with consistent tooling (CLI + uv-managed deps).

+### MLflow usage

+- Training runs log to the experiment at `/Shared/travel_hacking/experiments/opportunity_scorer`; open MLflow Experiments in the workspace UI to review metrics (`roc_auc`, `avg_precision`) and artifacts.
+- The registered model `travel_hacking_opportunity_scorer` captures each version; promote the best run to `Staging` before batch scoring.
+- Batch scoring writes predictions to `workspace.gold_travel.gold_predictions`, including `model_version`, `scored_at`, and uplift metrics for auditing.
+- Capture run insights (metrics screenshots, confusion matrices, model summary) for the final presentation deck or demo.

 ### Metadata & Genie